Pausha Putrada Ekadashi: Legend

-The Bhavishya Purana reveals the tale of Putrada Ekadashi as told by the god Krishna to the king Yudhishthira.
+The Bhavishya Purana reveals the tale of Putrada Ekadashi narrated by Lord Krishna to king Yudhishthira.
 Once, king of Bhadravati, Suketuman and his queen Shaibya were grieved by the absence of progeny.
 The couple as well as their dead ancestors were worried that without some one to offer shraddha, they will not be at peace and will become lost souls after death.
 Frustrated, the king left his kingdom and went to the forest unbeknownst to everyone.
 After wandering the forest for days, Suketuman reached the ashram of some sages on the bank of Lake Manasarovar on Putrada Ekadashi.
 The sages revealed that they were the ten divine Vishvadevas.
 They advised the king to observe the Putrada Ekadashi fast to attain a son.
 The king complied and returned to the kingdom.
 Soon, the king was blessed by a son, who grew up to become a heroic king.

 Practices

 Women who long for a son fast and pray to Vishnu on Putrada Ekadashi.
 Couples also worship the deity for well-being for their children.
 Grains, beans, cereals, and certain vegetables and spices are avoided on this day.
 This Pausha Putrada Ekadashi is more popular in North India, while other states give more importance to the Shravana one.